ikwon176/BIOE-421/README.md

-# Status of Charge Indicator with Circuit PlayGround
+# Status of Charge (SOC) Indicator with Circuit PlayGround

 #### Bioe 421/521: Microcontroller Applications
 #### Instructor: Jordan Miller
 #### TA: Adam Farsheed

-Overview:
+This project allows the use of Circuit PlayGround to indicate the status of charge (SOC) on a Lithium-Ion battery.

 In terms of hardware, this project requires: